DUTY OF CANDOUR REPORT APRIL 2025 – MARCH 2026

 The Duncan and Todd Group policy is in line with the statutory Organisational Duty of Candour in the Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016 (the “statutory duty of candour”) and the General Optical Council’s Professional Duty of Candour in Article 2.1.2 of the Standards for Optical Businesses (the “professional duty of candour”).

-Type of unexpected or unintended incident
+Type of unexpected or unintended incident and Number of times this happened

 Someone has died